RealOrangeOne/theorangeone.net/content/posts/exposing-your-homelab.md

 E-->H
 {{</mermaid>}}

 Because traffic flows between your device and the VPN server in your house over an encrypted VPN connection, it's incredibly secure regardless of what's going over it - even unencrypted HTTP traffic.
-This means that assuming your VPN is setup properly, it doesn't matter how the applications themselves are setup.
+This means that assuming your VPN is configured properly, it doesn't matter how the applications themselves are set up.

 VPN servers are incredibly lightweight, and will easily run on a Raspberry Pi.
 [PiVPN](https://www.pivpn.io/) in a great and simple way to get started.
 Contrary to its name, it can be installed on any Debian-based machine.